manuxi/SuluEventBundle/docs/calendar.en.md

 module.exports = config;
 ```

+[Bootstrap-Icons](https://icons.getbootstrap.com/) are used for the calendar overlays.

+I hope I haven't forgotten anything 😊

 ## Configuration

 Calendar settings can be configured in the Sulu admin panel under **Settings > Events**.